Section 01

 Why Selected

-Fast-growing product org with a known mandate to improve onboarding and in-app guidance.
+Fast-growing product org with a mandate around onboarding and in-app guidance.
 AE had stalled in discovery.
 6sense showed sustained high intent over 60+ days.

 Expansion Opportunity